 These four bacteria's far exceed any other bacteria's or illness that fish succumb to.
 These bacteria can create havoc with your Koi because they are naturally occurring and are present in all waters.
 There are however, certain temperatures that these bacteria thrive at and multiply at an alarming rate.
 This time period is called Aeromonas Alley.
 In summary, within temperature ranges of 47°F to 62°F the aeromonas bacteria run rampant.

 The general health of the fish and whether or not the fish has been stressed play a big role in whether the bacteria becomes a problem.
 Highly stressed fish become targets and will come down with a bacterial infection before a less stressed, happier fish.
 Bacteria can enter the fish by openings made by parasites or when a fish is injured.
-Infected fish also spread disease to others.
+It is possible for infected fish to also spread disease to others depending on the bacteria involved.
 Overcrowded ponds are at high risk for Ulcer Disease and the dreaded Bacterial Gill Disease.

 When a fish is ill and it’s apparent that the